Bruce Morrison: 2001 to present

+Irish-American causes

 Morrison has remained active in Irish-American organizing and advocacy.
 He represented the Irish community on the National Democratic Ethnic Coordinating Committee, an official committee of the Democratic National Committee.
 He served as one of three Co-Convenors of the Council.
 In that role, he was a superdelegate at the 2016 Democratic National Convention, where he supported Hillary Clinton.
 He supported Representative Keith Ellison in his bid for DNC chairman.

 In 2008, Morrison appeared at the National University of Ireland, Galway to participate in a debate on the 2008 U.S. Presidential election in support of Senator Barack Obama.
 His opponent was Grant Lally, head of Irish-Americans for John McCain.

 In 2019, Morrison alongside a number of other Irish American political and civil society figures founded the bipartisan Ad Hoc Committee to Protect the Good Friday Agreement.
-He currently serves as co-chair of the committee alongside fellow co-chair, Republican James Walsh.
+He served as co-chair of the committee alongside fellow co-chair, Republican James Walsh.

+Residence

 He resides with his family in Bethesda, Maryland.